 Internal walls

 Repair category 1

 Notes Within the limitations of our inspection no significant defects were noted.

-Loose plaster taping present.

 Floors including sub-floors Repair category 1 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
-Flooring was noted to be uneven in areas underfoot at first floor level.
+Flooring was noted to be uneven in areas underfoot and runs off level in line with previous settlement mentioned.